rrovetto/rrovetto/written-works-list.md

 - “Improving Space Data Management & Space Situational Awareness: Ontology and Knowledge based Approaches – A Proposal” (Nov 2018)
   - PPT presented to members of ESA
   - PPT presented to a professor in Spain, which was pitched to gov’t for funding

+- Misidentification and the Self", PPT presentation at the 2011 Anthropology Graduate Student Association, SUNY at Buffalo.